thatblindgeye/screenreader-outputs/basic html tags/general_basic_tags.md

 **Screen reader:** "Copyright twenty twenty-one Nobody Incorporated."

-**Examples Notes:** The screen reader did not give any indication that the first example was using a `<small>` tag nor was there any discernible difference between either example, but the `<small>` tag should still be used when applicable.
+**Example Notes:** The screen reader did not give any indication that the first example was using a `<small>` tag nor was there any discernible difference between either example, but the `<small>` tag should still be used when applicable (see [`<small>`: the side comment element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/small) for more information).

 <hr>